Zapper-fi/protocol/docs/Interpretation/event-interpretation/guide/mechanics.md

 Together, these elements create a standardized format: This **(1)** happened, with these **(2)** items, on that **(3)** app.
 As shown in the example below.

 ![image](/img/assets/mechanics2.png)

+To create an event, you simply have to combine these three building blocks to interpret the event.

 ## 1. The initial verb​